DyssolTEC/Dyssol-open/README.md

 Also, other versions of Microsoft Visual Studio can be used, but additional preparations are required:
 - Install build tools for the corresponding Visual Studio.
 - Configure all *.ps1 scripts to use the required version of Visual Studio build tools before running `Dyssol/ExternalLibraries/RunAll.bat`.
-- If the Models Creator tool is required, files associated with it may need to be updated.
-They to be found in `Dyssol/DyssolInstallers/Data/VCProject/`.
+- If the Models Creator SDK tool is required, files associated with it may need to be updated.
+They to be found in `Dyssol/DyssolInstallers/Data/ModelsCreatorSDK/`.

 ## Linux
 ### Compilation requirements on Linux